carmen-speer/Recursive-Information-Container-Dynamics/README.md

-  — and that would be a real change to what "confirmed outcome" means in this project, not a quiet patch, so it should be made openly and argued for on its own, not slipped in to make an inconvenient gap disappear.
+  — and that would be a real change to what "confirmed outcome" means in this project, not a quiet patch, so it should be made openly and argued for on its own, not slipped in to make an inconvenient gap disappear. **The most concrete real path to actually closing this gap is tracked as its own item, next.**
-  **One real future candidate, not yet usable: Penn State York.**
-  Checked against three other candidates an AI search surfaced (2026-09-20) — IUPUI's 2024 split into IU Indianapolis and Purdue Indianapolis, and UT Brownsville's 2015 dissolution into UT Rio Grande Valley, were both ruled out on the merits: IUPUI's own announcement frames the split as strategic expansion, not distress ("dramatically growing needs of our state," new investment pledged by both universities, no financial or enrollment rationale at all); UT Brownsville was a real financial-distress case but resolved the same way East Georgia State College did above — a rescue-by-merger with the campus, students, and faculty carried into the new institution, plus an affirmative strategic upside (Permanent University Fund access, a new medical school) — not a termination.
+- **Penn State York is the first real, tracked candidate for the one thing that would actually fix `reserve_adequacy`'s public-sector calibration gap above: a genuine, confirmed public four-year closure driven by financial distress — not yet usable, but this is the concrete path being watched, not a hypothetical one.** Checked against three other candidates an AI search surfaced (2026-09-20) — IUPUI's 2024 split into IU Indianapolis and Purdue Indianapolis, and UT Brownsville's 2015 dissolution into UT Rio Grande Valley, were both ruled out on the merits: IUPUI's own announcement frames the split as strategic expansion, not distress ("dramatically growing needs of our state," new investment pledged by both universities, no financial or enrollment rationale at all); UT Brownsville was a real financial-distress case but resolved the same way East Georgia State College did above — a rescue-by-merger with the campus, students, and faculty carried into the new institution, plus an affirmative strategic upside (Permanent University Fund access, a new medical school) — not a termination.
 Penn State York is different in kind: real, cited financial losses, 61% enrollment decline from its peak (703 students, Fall 2024), $29.9M in deferred maintenance, explicitly announced (May 2025) as closing for exactly those reasons, not a merger.
-It is not yet usable for two independent reasons, not one: first, it hasn't happened yet — Penn State York is set to close after the Spring 2027 semester, and this project's outcome standard is a completed, confirmed event, not a scheduled one;
-  second, and unresolved as of this writing, Penn State York is a commonwealth campus operating under Pennsylvania State University's single overall accreditation, not a separately accredited institution, and it is not yet confirmed whether IPEDS carries separate institution-level Finance data for it or whether its finances are consolidated into Penn State's university-wide filing — the latter would leave nothing for this project's per-institution pipeline to extract, since Penn State as a whole is a stable, thriving R1 university, not a closing one.
-Confirming the IPEDS finance-reporting question needs live network access this development environment doesn't have (same limitation noted throughout this section); revisiting Penn State York after Spring 2027, once its closure is a completed fact rather than an announced plan, is the concrete next check, not something to chase down early.
+It is not yet usable for two independent reasons, not one: first, it hasn't happened yet — Penn State York is set to close after the Spring 2027 semester, and this project's outcome standard is a completed, confirmed event, not a scheduled one; second, and unresolved as of this writing, Penn State York is a commonwealth campus operating under Pennsylvania State University's single overall accreditation, not a separately accredited institution, and it is not yet confirmed whether IPEDS carries separate institution-level Finance data for it or whether its finances are consolidated into Penn State's university-wide filing — the latter would leave nothing for this project's per-institution pipeline to extract, since Penn State as a whole is a stable, thriving R1 university, not a closing one.
+Confirming the IPEDS finance-reporting question needs live network access this development environment doesn't have (same limitation noted throughout this section);
+  revisiting Penn State York after Spring 2027, once its closure is a completed fact rather than an announced plan, is the concrete next check, not something to chase down early.

 ## Repository structure